NATSHOOT: CODE OF CONDUCT - HUNTING

-The Code, which follows serves as guideline for behaviour to members in the Hunt (RESPECT is the key concept in this Code).
+The Code, which follows serves as guideline for behaviour of NHSA embers in the Hunt (RESPECT is the key concept in this Code).

-The Code constitutes an important part of the training and educational emphasis for NHSA members in respect of Hunting.
+The Code constitutes an important part of the training and educational emphasis for Natshoot members in respect of Hunting.

 This Code should be read together with the NHSA Disciplinary Code.

 This Code is centred on the principles of:

 - Respect for Nature;

 - Respect for Fellow Hunters, Land Owners and Fellow Conservationists.